-The Initial Teacher Training (ITT): criteria and supporting advice: C2.2 states Providers must ensure that trainees are afforded the opportunity to develop a comprehensive understanding of progression across and before and after the age range for which they are training to teach.
+The Initial Teacher Training (ITT): criteria and supporting advice: C2.3 states .
+Accredited ITT providers should ensure, where possible, that trainees have the opportunity to develop a comprehensive understanding of progression across, and before and after, the age range that they are training to teach.
+This might include enhanced experiences in other age ranges.
 This means that all trainees should have experience of primary provision (in particular at Key Stage 2) and Key Stage 5 (sixth form).